-The Relapsing Polychondritis Foundation is partnering with clinical researchers at MD Anderson Cancer Center and NYU Grossman School of Medicine to continue the search for additional genetic mutations in patients with RP-related autoimmune diseases and bring science closer to the discovery of a biomarker for RP.
-The powerful research study, led by Dr. Rashmi Kanagal-Shamanna at MD Anderson Cancer Center, Houston, TX, will study the mechanisms of progression of relapsing polychondritis (RP) to myelodysplastic syndromes (MDS) and other hematological (blood-based) malignancies and will focus on mapping the hematologic dynamics over the evolution of disease using state-of-the-art genetic and transcriptomic approaches.
+The Relapsing Polychondritis Foundation is collaborating with clinical researchers at The University of Texas MD Anderson Cancer Center and NYU Grossman School of Medicine to continue the search for additional genetic mutations in patients with RP-related autoimmune diseases and bring science closer to the discovery of a biomarker for RP.
+The powerful research study, led by Dr. Rashmi Kanagal-Shamanna at MD Anderson, Houston, TX, will study the mechanisms of progression of relapsing polychondritis (RP) to myelodysplastic syndromes (MDS) and other hematological (blood-based) malignancies and will focus on mapping the hematologic dynamics over the evolution of disease using state-of-the-art genetic and transcriptomic approaches.

 Dr. Kanagal-Shamanna’s research will be conducted in close collaboration with Dr. David B. Beck, M.D., Ph.D., New York University Grossman School of Medicine, New York, NY, who, with the financial support of the RP Foundation, partnered with the NIH to discover a new autoimmune disease named VEXAS Syndrome in 2020.

-“The RP Foundation is pleased to support the exciting RP-related research being conducted at MD Anderson Cancer Center and NYU’s Grossman School of Medicine,” said David Bammert, RP Foundation President.
+“The RP Foundation is pleased to support the exciting RP-related research,” said David Bammert, RP Foundation President.
 “We are confident that Drs.
 Kanagal-Shamanna and Beck’s collaborative study will generate a greater understanding of RP and MDS.
 Our investment in this novel study also represents the RP Foundation’s commitment to leveraging partnerships that continue to build upon our robust research initiatives and fuel discoveries in RP and related autoimmune diseases.”

-The MD Anderson Cancer Center / NYU Grossman School of Medicine collaborative study is expected to significantly enhance existing knowledge regarding RP and MDS and will potentially reveal additional insights that lead to the development of novel preventive and therapeutic strategies.
+The study is expected to significantly enhance existing knowledge regarding RP and MDS and will potentially reveal additional insights that lead to the development of novel preventive and therapeutic strategies.
 The interdisciplinary nature of the research study targeting clinical, cytomorphologic, and genetic components of this disease is designed to improve all aspects of care for patients with RP and related disorders by facilitating early diagnosis and prompt intervention with novel therapeutics.

 Relapsing polychondritis (RP) and related disorders (VEXAS syndrome) are adult-onset inflammatory conditions that may be fatal.
 Some of the prominent clinical symptoms associated with RP include low blood counts and an associated higher risk of progression to hematological (blood-based) malignancies, myelodysplastic syndromes (MDS), and rarely chronic myelomonocytic leukemia or plasma cell neoplasms.
 The recent discovery of UBA1 mutations in a subset of patients affected by relapsing polychondritis and related conditions (VEXAS syndrome) has resulted in substantial understanding of the genetic etiology of these conditions (Beck et al. N Engl J Med 2020).